Thompson050/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that display current directory contents, including hidden files (starting with .).
-Use the long format
+A script that display current directory contents.

+Long format

+with user and group IDs displayed numerically

+And hidden files (starting with .)